Sky Sports: Women's Super League

+In October 2024 a new deal with Sky Sports and the BBC for the broadcast rights for the rest of the decade was announced, extending Sky Sports' coverage of the competition until 2030.

 Supplementary programming

 Soccer AM

-Launched in 1995, Soccer AM, is a Saturday morning talk show presented by John "Fenners" Fendley and ex-footballer Jimmy Bullard, with a focus on humorous analysis of British football, largely but not exclusively based around the Premier League.
+Launched on 20 August 1994, Soccer AM, is a Saturday morning talk show presented by John "Fenners" Fendley and ex-footballer Jimmy Bullard, with a focus on humorous analysis of British football, largely but not exclusively based around the Premier League.
+The programme ended its run on 27 May 2023, the day before the end of the 2022–23 Premier League season.